 Everyone knows e-mail marketing is highly profitable, cost effective and essential to any online business.
-But affiliate marketing and e-mail marketing has always gone hand in hand since the very beginning.
+And affiliate marketing and e-mail marketing has always gone hand in hand since the very beginning.
 Email marketing allows you easy access to communicate and affiliate marketing allows you to quickly showcase what your readers want without having to handle the said product.
 It's a match made in heaven guys.
 That's why I will be going over 13 email marketing tips for affiliate marketing today.

 I went over the basic numbers of how profitable an e-mail list is to any business here.
 You should read that article if you're still not convinced on how important email marketing is.

 So assuming you already have a list, you need to achieve two things now.
 First, get your reader to click into your email and second, to click through to whatever link you sent them.
-All 13 email marketing tips for affiliate marketing below will focus on increase either one of these two actions.
+All 13 email marketing tips for affiliate marketing below will focus on increasing either one of these two actions.

 Short subject lines